redhat-france-sa/rhforum-2019-quotegame/openshift/multi-cloud/traefik-ee/README.md

 TODO: Configuring a Containous platform account with AWS LoadBalancers host names reaching the `ping` ingress on both clusters.

 Finally, as TraefikEE deals with Kubernetes `Ingress` we should create such objects on both clusters.
 Contrary to already existing OpenShift Routes that are using the cluster default addressing scheme, ingresses will be created with the same globally-reachable URL.
-Here it will be `quotegame.redhat.containo.us` in our example.
+Here it will be `quotegame.redhat.containous.tech` in our example.

 On both clusters, run the following command and then check the ingress presence: